-The most popular names for newcoming babies last year in Sweden
+Sweden's most popular names for new babies in 2010.

 Although Americans might find the two words together sound vaguely like a popular brand of hot dogs, the Swedish given names of Oscar and Maja were most popular 2010.